The battle against cancer is enriched with a new milestone, and it's all 3D printed.

 The researchers were able to use their new technique to target a specific protein pathway that allows the immune system to help the brain tumor spread rather than kill fatal cancer cells.
 As a result, the growth of the glioblastoma was slowed down and the invasion was stopped.

-We have shown that our 3D printed model is best suited for predicting treatment efficacy, drug target discovery and new drug development.Ronit Satchi-Fainaro
+We have shown that our 3D printed model is best suited for predicting treatment efficacy, drug target discovery, and drug development.Ronit Satchi-Fainaro